 - Who can I talk to if I have questions?

-- Where can I see results from this survey?
+- Where can I see results from this report?

 - What do the Idaho analysts want me to know?